mkolumb/EFCore.Extensions.SaveOptimizer/README.md

 ## Known issues

+### Firebird batch insert problem

+Basically all query builders are prepared for multi row statements, but it looks there are some issues when executing DbCommand with Firebird provider.
+I think there is something with .NET Firebird client.
+Currently for this providers batch is working only on update and delete.
+Insert is working in the same manner as when using EF Core without extensions as it has InsertBatchSize 1 by default for this provider.

 ### Oracle serializable transaction

 It looks like serializable transaction produces many errors during execution, especially during insert (e.g. ORA-08177 & ORA-06512).
 This is something to investigate.
 I don't recommend using this library with Oracle in production environment.

-### Oracle & Firebird batch insert problem

-Basically query builders are prepared for multi row statements, but it looks there are some issues when executing via DbCommand.
-I think in Firebird case there is something with .NET client used in provider.
-In Oracle case this comes from transaction problem described above.
-Currently for these providers batch is working only on update and delete.
-Insert is working in the same manner as when using EF Core without extensions.
+Sometimes decrease batch size for insert could help.
+This is the reason why it has InsertBatchSize 1 by default for this provider.

 ## Q&A